1. Purpose

 The Communication and Engagement Sub-Group was established to lead the development, implementation and evaluation of a Teeswide Communication and Engagement Strategy and is responsible for overseeing the delivery of this strategy.

-The Teeswide Safeguarding Adults Inter-agency Policy, Procedures and Practice Guidance outline the framework for agencies across Tees to work in partnership to safeguard adults who may be at risk of, or, are experiencing abuse.
-On signing up to this CE strategy, all partner organisations agree to support the work of the CE Sub-Group and to actively engage with all safeguarding CE activity.
+The Teeswide Safeguarding Adults Inter-agency Policy, Procedures and Practice Guidance outline the framework for agencies across Tees to work in partnership to safeguard adults who may be at risk of or are experiencing abuse.
+As members of the Communication & Engagement Sub-Group, all partner organisations agree to support the work of the Sub-Group and to actively engage with all safeguarding CE activity.

-• TSAB branding as set out in the TSAB Corporate Identity Guidelines (May 2015), must be used for all CE activity
+- TSAB branding as set out in the TSAB Corporate Identity Guidelines, must be used for all CE activity

 4.1 Annual Communication and Engagement Plan